 I presented our debating technologies at TEDxHEC in September 2014 (Video)

 I currently manage a team of 10+ researchers and software engineers working on a diversity of projects that seek to make use of artificial intelligence and natural language processing to support decision making in a variety of situations including social care, health care, chemistry but also sales management.
-I am also the manager for the Irish team of the Debater project.
-Altogether, our work led to 5 patents filed and 30 publications accepted since January 2014.

 I have been a Research Staff Member and Manager in IBM Ireland since April 2010.
 One of my previous roles was to lead the Risk Management Collaboratory project (see Projects).
 Before moving to Ireland, I was a member of the Risk Analytics group of the Business Application and Mathematical Science Department at the IBM TJ Watson Research Center.